-ENC100 English Composition 4 quarter credits 40 clock hours Delivery Method: Blended
+ENC100 English Composition Delivery Method: Blended

 This course provides the student with knowledge of the writing process, emphasizing proofreading, language usage, organizing and connecting specific evidence, coherence, unity, and different formatting styles, including MLA and APA.
 Satisfactory course grades and thorough understanding of course content is dependent upon consistent study and attendance.
 Students can expect 20 hours of outside preparation time for this course.